OEP-0001: Package dependencies and reproducibility in OGGM#

 Updates of the standard dependency list should be rare, well justified and documented.
 Examples for updates include: a new feature we want to use, a performance increase, or regular updates to keep track with the scientific python stack (e.g. twice a year).

-It should be possible to use a python environment fixed to the standard dependency list on all these platforms: the Bremen cluster, on Travis, on a local linux machine and on a university cluster with singularity.
+It should be possible to use a python environment fixed to the standard dependency list on all these platforms: the Bremen cluster, on github, on a local linux machine and on a university cluster with singularity.

 The latest OGGM code should always run error-free on the latest standard dependency list.
 Older OGGM versions should have a standard dependency list version number attached to them, and scientific publications as well.